Trying to break into the apparel business but don’t know where to start? Then you’ve come to the right place.

 – Amy Sim, Bryce Black , Becky Ross, Janeane Marie, Korina Emmerich, Project Runway contestants

-– Many who now work at Adidas, Bridge & Burn, Church + State, Carson Footwear, Castelli, Columbia Sportswear, Hannah Andersson, Jantzen/Perry Ellis, Merrill, Nike, Solestruck, True Collaborative, Wieden + Kennedy and several area boutiques plus television and film productions such as Portlandia, Grimm and The Librarians.
+– Many who now work at Adidas, Bridge & Burn, Church + State, Carson Footwear, Castelli, Columbia Sportswear, Hannah Andersson, Jantzen/Perry Ellis, Keen Footwear, Merrill, Nike, Solestruck, True Collaborative, Wieden + Kennedy and several area boutiques plus television and film productions.

 Mercy Corps NW’s individual development account, or IDA, is a matching grant with certain net worth and income requirements.
 For more information and an application, click here.